awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ![\[Verify a cryptographic signature with the public key in a data key pair outside of AWS KMS.\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/verify-with-data-key-pair.png)

+## Aliases<a name="alias-concept"></a>

+An *alias* is a friendly name for a CMK\.
+For example, you can refer to a CMK as *test\-key* instead of 1234abcd\-12ab\-34cd\-56ef\-1234567890ab\.

+Aliases make it easier to identify a CMK in the AWS Management Console\.
+You can also use an alias to identify a CMK in some AWS KMS operations, including [cryptographic operations](#cryptographic-operations)\.
+In applications, you can use a single alias to refer to different CMKs in each AWS Region\.

+In AWS KMS, aliases are independent resources, not properties of a CMK\.
+As such, you can add, change, and delete an alias without affecting the associated CMK\.

+**Learn more:**
++ For detailed information about aliases, see [Using aliases](kms-alias.md)\.
++ For information about the formats of key identifiers, including aliases, see [Key identifiers \(KeyId\)](#key-id)\.
++ For help finding the aliases associated with a CMK, see [Finding the alias name and alias ARN](find-cmk-alias.md)
++ For examples of creating and managing aliases in multiple programming languages, see [Working with aliases](programming-aliases.md)\.

 ## Cryptographic operations<a name="cryptographic-operations"></a>

 In AWS KMS, *cryptographic operations* are API operations that use CMKs to protect data\.
 Because CMKs remain within AWS KMS, you must call AWS KMS to use a CMK in a cryptographic operation\.